í hugar

 Wealth Tax Neutrality Framework

-A mathematical framework for understanding how proportional wealth taxes interact with portfolio choice and asset pricing.
-Three working papers establish the neutrality result, map seven channels of distortion, and reformulate the framework via Fokker–Planck dynamics.
+A mathematical framework for understanding how proportional wealth taxes interact with portfolio choice, asset pricing, and emigration decisions.
+Six working papers establish the neutrality result, map channels of distortion, reformulate the framework via Fokker–Planck dynamics, and model tax migration as social contagion.

 View project →